burlykins/Disable-Windows-10-Telemetry/# How To Disable Telemetry in Windows 10.md

 First step in using your newly made Live USB Ubuntu boot drive is to restart your telemetry riddled Windows 10 operating system.
 Make sure the Ubuntu flash drive is still in the computer when you restart your system.
 As soon as your computer starts the booting process, hit **"F12"** until you see your systems **Boot Menu**.
 From there, select the Ubuntu flash drive and hit **"Enter"**

->If F12 doesn't bring up the Boot Menu, restart your computer again and watch for a short message stating what button activates the boot menu; some motherboards have a different key that activates the boot menu
+>If F12 doesn't bring up the Boot Menu, restart your computer again and watch for a short message stating what button activates the boot menu; some motherboards have a different key that activates the boot menu.

 Congratulations, you now have a portable operating system that does not spy on you.
-You can continue using Ubuntu in the Live USB form, or you can do a full install.
+You can continue using Ubuntu in the Live USB form, or you can do a full desktop install.

->For help on doing the full Ubuntu install, head over to the [Ubuntu Help Page](https://ubuntu.com/tutorials/tutorial-install-ubuntu-desktop#1-overview)
+>For help on doing the full desktop Ubuntu install, head over to the [Ubuntu Help Page](https://ubuntu.com/tutorials/tutorial-install-ubuntu-desktop#1-overview)